zabbix/zabbix/src/go/plugins/oracle/README.md

       oracle.ping[tcp://127.0.0.1,USER,password,XE]

-* The only supported URI network schema is "tcp".
-Examples of valid URIs:
+* The only supported URI network schemes are "tcp" and "tcps".
+Examples of valid URIs (port and scheme can be within the allowed):

     - tcp://localhost:1521
     - tcp://localhost
     - localhost:1521
     - localhost

-    The hostname "localhost" in examples can be IP address, e.g., 127.0.0.1 or any other hostname.

-* Usernames are supported only if written in uppercase characters.
+    The values "localhost", "tcp" and the port number 1521 are just examples.
+IP address also can be used, e.g., 127.0.0.1.

-* Both oracle TNS key and value can be specified as Hostname (omitting schema and port).
+* Both Oracle TNS key and value can be specified as Hostname (omitting scheme and port).
 See chapter [Using TNS Names](#using-tns-names).

 #### Multitenant architecture tablespace monitoring (across CDB and PDBs)